baykovr/baykovr.github.io/_posts/2024-01-18-terraform-in-nix.md

 ---
 layout: post
-title: Nix and Terraform Beginnings
+title: Terraform in Nix
 date:   2024-01-18
 categories: cloud
 ---

-# Nix and Terraform Beginnings
+# Terraform in Nix
 ---
 ![gpts-idea-of-hand-planes](/assets/gpt-planes.png){:class="img-small-right"}
 This past year I have been using a fair bit of [nix](https://nixos.org) at [integrated reasoning](https://reason.ing).
+In this post we will explore using nix as a type of virtual environment (specifically nix-shell) for terraform workflows.
+We will cover shell composition and provider management, which in my opinion is a unique and interesting attribute, as as operation and docker interoperability.
+#--

-## Starting Out
+## Background
-My goal for today is to package up my terraform code and its dependencies.
-This package should be portable to many systems and it should be reproducible.
-Truth be told, I can already accomplish this with my [existing tools](#existing-tools), but nix offers a learning opportunity to improve them.

-One of the many things I try to ensure when shipping production software is portability and reproducibility.
-It is significantly more work, but I worry less down the road and feel fulfilled as an engineer in doing so.

-I like to joke about building things the soviet way.
-Sturdy like my grandmothers refridgerator which still functions after fourty years.
-This may not be good for sales figures, but the engineers must be happy.
-If I can build software that can take that level of temporal abuse I'll be happy too.

-I'm finding that using nix allows me to build much more robust systems than before, truly hermetic.
-My approach is to _incrementally_ update my tooling and methods where I feel it makes sense - or just learn a new angle.

-### Existing Tools
-When working with terraform I usually use [tfenv](https://github.com/tfutils/tfenv) and a docker image with the exact version of the terraform binary pinned down.
-I test small changes using the local binary supplied by tfenv, then switch to a container which matches my CI environment.
+When working with terraform I typically use [tfenv](https://github.com/tfutils/tfenv) and a docker image which matches the build system.
+The image is particularly useful when debugging across multiple environments.
+But even if you do not use a build/deploy server, the team will benefit from using the exact same tools.

+Having recently finished a small nix workflow for a python + lambda environment, I wanted to find out what benefits could be brought to terraform.

-Using volume mounts to `~/.aws/credentials` a remote state storage and [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) can get us very close to the CI system environment - all prior to commiting our code for testing.
+Volume mounting `~/.aws/credentials` a remote state storage and [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) can get us very close to the CI system environment - all prior to commiting our code for testing.

 Additionally I usually use makefiles to wrap commands I would normally type by hand.
 This allows me to add utilities into the workflow such as [tfsec](https://github.com/aquasecurity/tfsec), generate documentation and eliminate having to remember commands.
 This does wonders for portability to other users.